Gerhart Chamber Music Festival

 As part of the Gerhart Chamber Music Festival, Snead State will sponsor a Master Class with the guest artists.
 The master class is open to string players (violin, viola and cello), pianists, and/or chamber groups.
 A concert of the student performers will follow.
 Time limitations will restrict the number of applicants we can accommodate, so please register early.
 To register for the Master Class, complete a registration packet and return the packet to firstname.lastname@example.org or to Snead State Community College, ATTN: Dr. Steven DiBlasi, P.O.
 734, Boaz, AL 35957.

 Alexander Technique Seminar

 Snead State Music Program Director and Instructor Dr. Barbara Hudson will guide you through various techniques you can incorporate into your everyday activities and alleviate difficulties you may have with neck, back and muscle pain, posture,and breathing.
-Click here for more information or contact Dr. Hudson at email@example.com.
+For more information, contact Dr. Hudson at email@example.com or (256) 840-4147.

 Mailing List for the Gerhart Chamber Music Festival

 Never miss an opportunity to attend future performances of the Gerhart Chamber Music Festival.
 Complete the form before to be added to the mailing list for notifications.